RikaIljina/PortfolioProject3/README.md

 #### File structure

-- .devcontainer (from CI template) - directory with heroku config data
+- .devcontainer (from CI template)—directory with heroku config data
-- controllers (from CI template) - directory with JS file which handles Python terminal creation and destruction
+- controllers (from CI template)—directory with JS file which handles Python terminal creation and destruction
-- views (from CI template) - directory with HTML and CSS data needed to style the webpage the terminal is embedded in
+- views (from CI template)—directory with HTML and CSS data needed to style the webpage the terminal is embedded in
-- index.js (from CI template) - Total.js start script
+- index.js (from CI template)—Total.js start script
-- package.json (from CI template) - JSON data file
+- package.json (from CI template)—JSON data file
-- requirements.txt (from CI template) - external libraries that must be installed for the game to execute correctly on Heroku
+- requirements.txt (from CI template)—external libraries that must be installed for the game to execute correctly on Heroku
-- runtime.txt (from CI template) - Python version that the game uses on Heroku
+- runtime.txt (from CI template)—Python version that the game uses on Heroku
-- run.py - Python script that must be executed to start the game
+- run.py—Python script that must be executed to start the game
-- game - package with all modules accessed by run.py
+- game—package with all modules accessed by run.py
-  - components - package with game component modules:
+  - components—package with game component modules:
     - cadets.py
     - player.py
-  - phases - package with game phases modules:
+  - phases—package with game phases modules:
     - mission.py
     - trials.py
-  - UI - package with game UI modules:
+  - UI—package with game UI modules:
     - display.py
     - menu.py
     - sheets.py
-- assets/readme - directory with README-related files
+- assets/readme—directory with README-related files

 #### Flowchart